KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 Icons are missing
 -----------------

-Go to: :menuselection:`Menu --> Settings` and un-check :guilabel:`Force Breeze Icon Theme`.
+Go to: :menuselection:`Menu --> Settings` and click on :guilabel:`Reset Configuration`.
 Kdenlive restarts and you should see the icons.

 Cannot open projects made with previous version, timeline snaps back, cannot import clip
 ----------------------------------------------------------------------------------------

-Go to: :menuselection:`Menu --> Help --> Reset configuration`.
+Go to: :menuselection:`Menu --> Settings --> Reset configuration`.

 If this is not solving the problem: Press :kbd:`Win+R` and type **appdata**.
 Go to :file:`Local` and within it rename :file:`kdenliverc` to :file:`kdenliverc.old`.
 Start Kdenlive, close it and then start Kdenlive again.

-If you have still problems delete proxy clips and other cached data by going to :menuselection:`Menu --> Project --> Project Setting --> Cache Data` where you can delete cached data.
+If you have still problems delete proxy clips and other cached data by going to :menuselection:`Menu --> File --> Project Setting --> Cache Data` where you can delete cached data.

 Windows 10: timeline stuttering or Kdenlive hangs